2.1 General context

 - youth volunteering is a way to empower young people to be active citizens, to participate and contribute meaningfully to the community;

-- the share of young people participating in voluntary activities is one indicator for the development plan's strategic goal no 2 (the starting and goal levels are to be defined yet);
+- the share of young people participating in voluntary activities is one indicator for the development plan's strategic goal no 2 (are yet to be defined as of 12.12.2024);

 - creating youth volunteering possibilities is a way to ensure quality youth work that is available equally in different regions.